alttester/EXAMPLES-TrashCat-Tests-Upgrade-1.8.2-to-2.0.x/README.md

-The `TestsFor2.2.5` branch includes test cases and setup procedures for executing tests using `AltTester Unity SDK 2.2.5`.
+The `TestsFor2.2.5` branch includes test cases and setup procedures for executing tests using `AltTester® Unity SDK 2.2.5`.
 These tests are designed specifically for the TrashCat build mentioned in the following lines.

 ## Prerequisite

 1. Download and install [.NET SDK](https://dotnet.microsoft.com/en-us/download)
-2. Have a Standalone build instrumented with AltTester SDK 2.2.5 - for additional information you can follow [this tutorial](https://alttester.com/walkthrough-tutorial-upgrading-trashcat-to-2-0-x/#Instrument%20TrashCat%20with%20AltTester%20Unity%20SDK%20v.2.0.x)
+2. Have a Standalone build instrumented with AltTester® Unity SDK 2.2.5 - for additional information you can follow [this tutorial](https://alttester.com/walkthrough-tutorial-upgrading-trashcat-to-2-0-x/#Instrument%20TrashCat%20with%20AltTester%20Unity%20SDK%20v.2.0.x)
-3. Have [AltTester Desktop app, 2.2.4](https://alttester.com/downloads/) installed (to be able to inspect game).
+3. Have [AltTester® Desktop app, 2.2.4](https://alttester.com/downloads/) installed (to be able to inspect game).
-4. Add AltTester package:
+4. Add AltTester® package:
 ```
 dotnet add package AltTester-Driver --version 2.2.5
 ```